-Applications are invited for Bridging scholarships from students who will participate in semester or yearlong study abroad programs in Japan beginning in Fall 2019.
+Applications are invited for 100 Bridging Scholarships from students who will participate in a semester or yearlong study abroad programs in Japan beginning in Fall 2020.
 Students from the USA can apply for these bridging scholarships.

 User Review( votes)